GLOBAL MARKETS-Dollar hits 16-month high, stocks rebound after inflation scare | Headlines

 GLOBAL MARKETS-Dollar hits 16-month high, stocks rebound after inflation scare

-The dollar rose on Thursday, hitting a 16-month high a day after the strongest U.S. inflation reading in more than three decades, while equities gained on expectations higher consumer prices will help corporate growth.
-The UK's blue-chip stock index hit 20-month highs as China-exposed miners listed in London bounced on relief that property developer China Evergrande averted a default.
+The dollar rose on Thursday, hitting a 16-month high a day after the strongest U.S. inflation reading in more than three decades, while equities rebounded on expectations higher consumer prices will help corporate growth.
+The UK's blue-chip stock index rose to 20-month highs as China-exposed miners listed in London bounced on relief that property developer China Evergrande averted a default.

-The UK's blue-chip stock index hit 20-month highs as China-exposed miners listed in London bounced on relief that property developer China Evergrande averted a default.
-European shares rose after Goldman Sachs said regional earnings have been resilient to supply chain snags, a message that echoed on Wall Street as investors view the impact on rising prices as temporary but positive for corporate profits.
+The UK's blue-chip stock index rose to 20-month highs as China-exposed miners listed in London bounced on relief that property developer China Evergrande averted a default.
+European shares advanced after Goldman Sachs said regional earnings have been resilient to supply chain snags, a message that echoed on Wall Street as investors viewed the impact on rising prices as temporary but positive for corporate profits.

+"We think earnings revisions for next year will have to go back up again – a positive for 2022," Slimmon said in a note.
+The dollar index, which gauges the currency against six peers including the yen and euro, rose further after posting on Wednesday its biggest daily jump since March following a higher-than-expected rise in U.S. consumer price data.

 The CPI index posted its biggest monthly gain in four months to lift the annual increase in inflation to 6.2%, the strongest year-on-year advance since November 1990.
 The dollar pushed the euro below $1.15, leaving the next major chart support level down at $1.12.
-European stocks moved higher, sensing the potential for a competitive boost, but Japan's yen hit a four-year low at 114.15 per dollar.
+European stocks moved higher, sensing the potential for a competitive boost.

 Chinese and Japanese stocks also rose.
 China's markets were supported by property giant Evergrande avoiding default again and hopes Beijing would give the broader sector support.
 The Nikkei was helped by the weaker yen, which aids exporters.
 Chinese blue chips rallied 1.6%.
 Evergrande jumped nearly 7%.
 Japan's Nikkei ended up 0.6% while the yen weakened as far as 114.15 per dollar from as strong as 112.73 earlier this week.

-Tesla slid 0.2% a day after clawing back heavy losses earlier this week following regulatory filings that showed founder and Chief Executive Elon Musk had sold about $5 billion in the past few days.
+Tesla slid 0.4% a day after clawing back heavy losses earlier this week following regulatory filings that showed founder and Chief Executive Elon Musk had sold about $5 billion in the past few days.
 Tesla is down 13% for the week.
-Walt Disney fell nearly 7.6% to lead declines among Dow components, as it reported the smallest rise in Disney+ subscriptions since the service's launch and posted downbeat profits at its theme parks.
+Walt Disney fell 7.1% to lead declines among Dow components and the S&P 500, as it reported the smallest rise in Disney+ subscriptions since the service's launch and posted downbeat profits at its theme parks.

 Gold prices neared five-month highs they touched the previous session as investors have sought inflation hedges.
 Gold jumped to a five-month high of $1,868.20 overnight before easing a bit on Thursday.
 U.S. gold futures for December delivery settled 0.8% higher at $1,863.90 per ounce.